Call ADT

 A look at ADT Entryway Sensors

 What to Expect: Entryway sensors, also called door/window sensors, are the backbone of the ADT system (and every home security system for that matter).
 Using adhesives, the install technician mounted these sensors on every exterior door downstairs.
 We recommend you get these on upstairs windows as well.
 Burglars can be crafty when finding their way onto second floors, and most know that these windows are less likely to be protected.
 This time we skipped these windows to save some money.
 They cost $50 each.
 The great thing about ADT is that you can always purchase more equipment as your needs – and your budget – change.
-We’re already planning to add a couple more when we schedule a visit to fix the exposed wires on my back porch camera.
+We’re already planning to add a couple more when we schedule a visit to fix the exposed wires on the back porch camera.

 As for motion sensors, we installed one on each floor in heavily trafficked areas.
 The one on the first floor monitors the living room area, through which anyone making their way around the house has to pass.
 The one on the second floor is at the end of the hallway between our rooms, facing the stairs.
-Because we haven’t protected the upstairs windows, we asked the technician to position it so it can see as many as possible.
+Because we haven’t protected the upstairs windows, we asked the technician to position it so it can see as much space as possible.

 Finally, we purchased three glass break sensors.
 That’s because if a burglar decides to break a window, the attached entry sensor won’t detect it.
 We mounted a glass break sensor on the wall facing the sliding glass door that leads to our back porch.
 We placed the other two in common spaces on the first floor.